bradygaster/Contoso.Monitoring/readme.md

 ## Next Steps

-Next, you'll learn about the Contoso Monitoring app's components to get some context for when you dive in to start making changes.
+Next, you'll learn about components of the Contoso Monitoring system.
+You'll also learn about a few Microsoft Orleans concepts to get some context on the exercises you'll complete later.

 [Go to Phase 2](docs/02-orleans-grains.md)